Scaramouche is thinking of a number. Can you work out from the clues above what this number is?

 What is the smallest number of clues you need to identify this number?

-The digits used to make this two digit number add up to ten
+The digits used to make this two digit number add up to fourteen

-If you add seven to this number you will get a multiple of ten.
+If you add two to this number you will get a multiple of ten.

 When this number is divided by five the remainder is three.

 How did you use this starter?
 Can you suggest